-Manchester Tree Surgeon – Hedge Laying for Stockport Council in Marple
+Stockport Tree Surgeon – Hedge Laying for Stockport Council in Marple

-Manchester’s premier Tree Surgeon Myers Tree Care were contacted by Stockport Council to provide a price to cut and lay an overgrown Hawthorn hedge that was located on the top of a 15ft retaining wall at Seventeen Windows in Marple.
+In Stockport, tree surgeon Myers Tree Care was contacted by Stockport Council to provide a price to cut and lay an overgrown Hawthorn hedge that was located on the top of a 15ft retaining wall at Seventeen Windows in Marple.

 Other than general management of the hedge, the council’s engineers required the hedge getting back under control so that they could inspect and carry out any remedial works that might be necessary to the retaining wall.

 The ancient art of Hedge Laying was historically undertaken by landowners to ensure that their property boundaries were ‘stock proof’ before the invention of barbwire and wire stock fencing.

-As an expert in tree care and management David Myers feels that it’s up to proactive professionals to provide these services and keep this method of hedge management alive, advising clients of alternative methods for maintaining their hedges other than flail cutting etc.
+As an expert in tree care and management, David Myers feels that it’s up to proactive professionals to provide these services and keep this method of hedge management alive, advising clients of alternative methods for maintaining their hedges other than flail cutting etc.

 Myers Tree Care practices the ancient art of Hedge Laying in Stockport

 Starting at the highest part of the site and wall we started to lay the first few trees, which is often the most challenging as you need space to interlock into the neighbouring hedge etc.

 After approximately 10 metres had been laid, stakes were added to the sides of the hedge to ensure that all material is interlocked and not wasted or cut out unnecessarily.

-All the thinning material was then chipped on site and was left to rot down naturally.
+All the thinning material was then chipped on-site and was left to rot down naturally.